 Global health is about equity and justice.
 We believe that global health institutions must fight, not reinforce, racial and national hierarchies and exploitative systems.

-Decolonising Global Health LSHTM (DGH-LSHTM) aims to challenge the status quo in global health research, teaching and careers at LSHTM and in the countries where we live and work.
+Decolonising Global Health LSHTM (DGH-LSHTM) is a community of students, staff and alumni working in a voluntary capacity, working to challenge the status quo in global health research, teaching and careers at LSHTM and in the countries where we live and work.

 Naming the challenges we seek to address

 - Action for race equality and decolonisation is needed because racial and national hierarchies exist in our daily lives, our institutions and society at large.

 - Colonial legacies shape the geopolitics of global health and work their way into programme and research design, implementation and monitoring.
 They also impact on career progression and student awards and shape global health as a political and scientific field.

 - LSHTM has played a part in establishing and maintaining global health as a (post)colonial field and that the institution continues to benefit from and contribute to its colonial character.

 - Students and staff who identify and are identified as part of the white ethnic majority or from higher-income countries enjoy a position of relative and typically unspoken and unacknowledged privilege over students and staff that are Black, Asian and Minority Ethnic or from lower-income countries.

 - Racism does not only stem from white ethnic majority to others; people of colour can also hold racial prejudices towards other groups.